kaizen-ai/kaizenflow/documentation/general/setup_dev_environment.md

 - You have an option to work on your laptop, but it's not officially supported, so you are kind of your own
   - People use their laptop to:
-    - have an option when Internet is slow
+    - Have an option when Internet is slow
-    - use PyCharm
+    - Use PyCharm
-    - use the browser
+    - Use the browser

 - You need to set up any machine you use (e.g., laptop and AWS) in order to develop